Medical Assisting/Assistant CMA

 To provide Medical Assisting students with the learning environment to become professional and competent MAs in the healthcare setting.

-Medical Assistants are the only Health Technologies professionals specifically trained to work in ambulatory settings, such as physicians’ offices, clinics, and group practices.
+Medical Assistants are the only allied health professionals specifically trained to work in ambulatory settings, such as physicians’ offices, clinics, and group practices.
 These multi-skilled personnel can perform administrative and clinical procedures.
 Physicians value this unique versatility more and more, as managed care compels them to contain costs and manage human resources efficiently.

 Medical Assistants have a great amount of variety in their jobs and are cross-trained to perform many administrative and clinical duties.

-Students who complete MTC’s Medical Assistant Associate of Technical Studies major are eligible to sit for the certification exam offered by the American Association of Medical Assistants (AAMA, 20 North Wacker Drive, Suite 1575, Chicago, IL 60606, 312-899-1500, www.aama-ntl.org).
+Students who complete MTC’s Medical Assistant Certificate major are eligible to sit for the certification exam offered by the American Association of Medical Assistants (AAMA, 20 North Wacker Drive, Suite 1575, Chicago, IL 60606, 312-899-1500, www.aama-ntl.org).
 The credential awarded upon successful completion of the exam is the CMA (Certified Medical Assistant).
+Students are also eligible to take the certification exam offered by American Medical Technologists.
+The credential awarded is RMA (Registered Medical Assistant) www.americanmedtech.org.
 Convicted felons or individuals pleading guilty to a felony are not eligible to sit for the Medical Assisting certification exam unless the Certifying Board (CB) grants a waiver based on accepted mitigating circumstances.

 Medical Assisting Program Goals: